 The automobile industry surged ahead worldwide in recent years, with particularly sharp growth in the U.S. and China.
 Estimates of the global automobile market vary substantially from one source to another.
 Analysts at IHS Automotive estimated the global market at 88.6 million units for 2015.

 Car sales within North American markets have been running at very high rates.
-According to Plunkett Research estimates, U.S. car and light truck sales will total from 17.1 million to 17.4 million units for 2015, provided the economy does not slow significantly during the final quarter of the year.
-This would represent excellent growth from 16.5 units sold in 2014 and 15.6 million units sold in 2013.
+According to Plunkett Research estimates, U.S. car and light truck sales totalled 17.5 million units for 2015.
+This represents excellent growth from 16.5 units sold in 2014 and 15.6 million units sold in 2013.
 Mexico’s sales were expected to grow by as much as 20% in 2015, to 1.13 million units, while Canadian sales were expected to grow slightly to 1.86 million, according to analysts at Scotia Bank.